 - City of Irvine (Residential Rehabilitation Program)

-At the conclusion of each program year, the City is required by HUD to report on its progress toward meeting the goals and objectives of the annual Action Plan and five-year Consolidated Plan.
-The 2015-2016 CAPER covers the program year that began July 1, 2015 and ended June 30, 2016.
-Click here for the 2015-16 CAPER.
+At the conclusion of each Program Year, the City is required by HUD to report on its progress toward meeting the goals and objectives of the annual Action Plan and five-year Consolidated Plan.
+The 2016-2017 CAPER covers the Program Year that began July 1, 2016 and ended June 30, 2017.
+Click here for the 2016-2017 CAPER.

 CDBG and HOME funds are available as grants or loans to incorporated nonprofit, for-profit, or public organizations serving Irvine residents.
 CDBG and HOME funds are not available to individuals.
 Applicants must have the financial management and programmatic expertise to successfully develop, design, implement, and monitor the proposed program or project.
 This expertise can be demonstrated through previous experience in successfully developing similar programs or projects, either by the organization or key staff within the organization.
 Applicants must also be in good standing with and able to meet all federal, State of California, and City of Irvine requirements for participation in the CDBG and/or HOME program.

-Applications are due no later than December 28, 2016 at 5:00 p.m. at the City of Irvine Housing Division located on the third floor of City Hall at One Civic Center Plaza, Irvine, CA 92606.
+Applications are due no later than December 19, 2017 at 5:00 p.m. at the City of Irvine Neighborhood Services Division located on the first floor of City Hall in the Community Development Department at One Civic Center Plaza, Irvine, CA 92606.

 The following web sites offer a wealth of information about the CDBG and HOME programs, their rules and regulations, and the ways in which organizations can take advantage of their resources: